Work for Us

 There is an excellent range of housing, schools, shops, sporting facilities and other public amenities within easy commute to the practice.
 The practice is on a cycling route offering easy access to the city centre and the patient catchment area.

 Hollow Way Medical Centre is a well-established, inclusive and progressive practice located in Cowley, in South East Oxford, based in modern purpose-built premises owned by the partners.
 We have a well-tended adjoining garden and an attached pharmacy.
-We are a six partner, GMS (General Medical Services) training practice with a list size of just over 9000 patients.
+We are a GMS (General Medical Services) training practice with a list size of just under 9000 patients.
 The practice population is a stimulating mix of patients ranging across the socioeconomic groups from older patients who have been registered with us for many years, to an increasingly younger population and young families, with diverse professional, ethnic and cultural backgrounds.

 Our practice is welcoming and friendly, a characteristic that is regularly mentioned by visitors.